BY HARRIET FRAAD | SEPTEMBER 8, 2017

 In their economic lives and related personal and family lives, Americans live on the brink of disaster.
 A majority (63%) of Americans do not have $500 in the bank to cover a life emergency.

 Nearly one out of two Americans don't have the disposable income to cover a simple emergency that costs $400.
-That means every time an American, for example, gets charged with a nonviolent and low-level misdemeanor, there's a strong likelihood they can't cover afford the bail and will end up detained in jail.
+That means every time an American, for example, gets charged with a nonviolent and low-level misdemeanor, there's a strong likelihood she can't cover afford the bail and will end up detained in jail.
 In general, the minimum recommended to cover emergencies like suddenly losing a job or getting sick is at least three months of living expenses.
 Most Americans are currently nowhere near such security, in fact, a good majority are one paycheck away from being out on the street.

 Social connections as a marker for the mental health of Americans